 The quality of teaching is good and all staff have high expectations of children.
 Staff support children in their learning by encouraging them to initiate their chosen activities by exploring and playing independently.
 Staff skilfully question children to extend their critical thinking and to challenge their learning.
-Children display the characteristics of effective learning, for example, while pushing cars through foam outside, young children enjoy getting messy and examine the texture of the foam as they squeeze it through their fingers.
-Older children are engaged as they explore and have their own ideas of how to make water go faster down the tube.
+Children display the characteristics of effective learning, for example, children explore and have their own ideas about how to make cakes with dough.
+They enjoy rolling the dough and examine the texture of the dough as they squeeze it through their fingers.
 Staff support children's good communication and language skills and help them to build their vocabulary by talking to them and introducing new words during daily activities.
-For example, staff encourage babies to repeat words whilst they play with chalk and sensory toys and older children join in with repeated phrases in rhymes and stories.
+For example, children join in with repeated phrases in rhymes and stories.
 Personal, social and emotional development is given high priority.
-For example, staff spend a lot of time with their key children as they recognise children learn best when they feel safe and secure, with adults they know really well.
+For example, staff spend a lot of time with their key children as they recognise children learn best when they feel safe and secure with adults they know really well.
 The key person works with children in small groups, singing familiar rhymes to them as they sit together on the floor.
-Children join in with pleasure, as they make noises as part of the rhymes and are asked to predict what will happen next.
-This high emphasis on the promotion of personal, social and emotional development as a basis for learning, prepares children well for the next stage in their learning, such as moving rooms or when they start school.
-Children who speak English as an additional language are supported well and displays are colourful and have images of children and languages from around the world, promoting inclusion and the diversity of society.
+Children join in with pleasure, as they contribute to the rhymes and are asked to predict what will happen next.
+The high emphasis that staff place on the promotion of personal, social and emotional development as a basis for learning, prepares children well and helps them to develop an eager disposition towards developing their skills.
+Children who speak English as an additional language are supported well.
+Staff obtain key words in the children's home language and have displays and labels in these languages throughout the setting.
+Staff work with parents to ensure they pronounce key words correctly, in order to more fully support children in their daily routines and play.
+Consequently, this creates an inclusive and welcoming environment and supports the children to develop the use of their home language, which in turn, helps them to be confident in their learning of English.
 Staff encourage children to engage in number work and simple mathematics.
-Children are provided with the opportunity to explore sand and blocks, placing them in towers as they start to understand about size, space and measure.
+Children are provided with the opportunity to explore blocks, placing them in towers as they start to understand about size, space and measure.
 They learn about successful ways to stack objects and soon begin to recognise that a larger tower is not secure.
-Staff encourage them to count, as they make their towers higher, teaching children about number, order and value.
-This means that as children are increasingly able to use their mathematical knowledge to independently count and problem solve in their play.
+Staff encourage them to count as they make their towers higher, teaching children about number, order and value.
+This means children are increasingly able to use their mathematical knowledge to independently count and problem solve in their play.

-Practitioners have good relationships with parents.
-Since the last inspection, practitioners have taken positive steps to improve information sharing and communication with parents about their children's learning.
+Staff have good relationships with parents and share regular information on children's progress.
 Parents are fully aware of the service and education in place for their children through discussions, noticeboards, open days, newsletters, policies and procedures.
-This means, parents are involved in their children's learning through sharing information on their progress and achievements.
+This means parents are involved in their children's learning through sharing information on their progress and achievements.
 They have daily talks with their child's key person and they are invited to attend a parent open day each term.
 As a result, staff know children very well and talk to them about their home life, which helps them to feel valued.
 Starting points for children's development are established using information from parents during settling-in sessions.
-This information helps children's key persons to get to know them quickly, supporting a smooth start to nursery.
+This information helps children's key persons to get to know them quickly, supporting a smooth start to pre-school.